 Phones are well suited for communication tasks such as Whatsapp, voice calling and texting but ill-suited to heavy text, mind-mapping and spreadsheet data entry.

-Why have you chosen all year levels for CYOD?
+Why have you chosen all year levels for BYOD?
 Why can’t only Year 9s and 10s be enrolled into that program?

-We have discovered that many of our students have CYOD or BYOD-like programs in their previous schools.
+We have discovered that many of our students have BYOD programs in their previous schools.
 This is a natural continuation for them and they can continue using their device as they progress through the year levels in MHJC.